|Organizators:||Latvijas Okupācijas muzeja biedrība|

 The Museum of the Occupation of Latvia offers an exhibition and guided tours of the cell block at the former headquarters of the KGB in Latvia observing social distancing measures.
-The groups vary in size from 3 individuals from separate households to groups of up to 5 from the same household.
+The maximum amount of people per tour: 6.

 Following safety regulations no more than 25 people are allowed in the KGB building at the same time.
 Please respect the instructions of museum staff and always be responsible for the safety of yourself and others.

 Please come 10 minutes before the start of the tour - you will find the meeting point with your guide at the end of the large exhibition hall.

 Cost of the guided tour: